 This is a Milanese after-work routine to wind down from a busy day in the office, and it’s something I wish every destination implemented!
 Navigli’s sunsets are a stunner too, aim to grab a seat outside to watch the sky turn all shades of pink and purple reflected in the canal.

 Keen to take aperitivo to the next level?
-This guided tour will show you the best of Navigli’s food and drink scene, and includes loads of food plus two glasses of wine and a cocktail.
+This private aperitivo tour will show you the best of Navigli’s food and drink scene, and includes loads of food plus three drinks.

 Watch a show at Teatro alla Scala